Hi, my name is Gil and I have a hearing loss.

 As a writer for hearing aid manufacturers’ projects, I’ll share more experiences in the near future about my new hearing devices.

-SGD is the Bay Area advertising, marketing and branding agency specializing in the senior and boomer markets since 1984.
-We’ve successfully positioned, branded and rebranded hearing aid companies, weaving traditional and online tactics to create compelling stories that drive response.
+SGD is a San Francisco Bay Area advertising, marketing and branding agency specializing in the senior and boomer markets.
+We’ve successfully positioned, branded and rebranded senior-oriented companies, weaving traditional and online tactics to create compelling stories that drive response.

 About the Author: Gil Zeimer is a Partner at SGD Advertising.